 Know the Laws: District of Columbia

-There is a housing law in Washington, D.C. that offers housing-related protection to victims of domestic violence.
+There are laws in Washington, D.C. that offer housing-related protection to victims of domestic violence.

 back to topWho is protected under this housing law?